 Thomas Tallis – Spem in Alium

-Ralph Vaughan Williams – Fantasia on a Theme of Thomas Tallis
+Ralph Vaughan Williams – Fantasia on a Theme by Thomas Tallis

 Anton Bruckner – Symphony No. 7